Netanel-M/subliminal-minimal-gui/README.md

 Tested on many old machines and limited virtual machines and it's very fast.
 Tested on windows and linux.

 ##ToDo,
+- use ConfigParser to set and read settings from a configuration file
 - download subtitles for a list of movies
-- choose from different subtitle options in addition to downloading the best fit
-- tab views for the different modes while still keeping the interface as simple as possible.
-- use ConfigParser to set and read settings from a configuration file
+- add a tab for searching and downloading subtitles for multiple movies in a folder (add recursive feature too)
+- add a tab for choosing a subtitle from a list of availiable subtitles
-- add settings tab to choose default settings & which languages/providers to use
+- add settings tab to choose default settings & which languages/providers to use (edit config file from within app)

 *Do not! use the debian package system for subliminal.
 It seems the debian package currently is too old a version for this app. this application only works with subliminal from pypi ; pip install subliminal*